mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 reported anomalous conditions, minor Misjumps and a number of other strange phenomena which, statistically, make the Abyss Rift one of the most dangerous regions of space to transit.
-Despite this, the legend of ‘lost treasure ships of the Abyss Rift’ draws bands of adventurers from time to time.
+Despite this, the legend of 'lost treasure ships of the Abyss Rift' draws bands of adventurers from time to time.
 Travellers can encounter mysteries by accident, stumbling on odd artefacts or strange places while engaged in some entirely different